 The April 21, 2024 cruise on the Oasis of the Seas departs from Miami, Florida.
-On this 14 Night Transatlantic Eastbound (Miami To Barcelona) sailing, the ship will visit a total of 6 different cruise port destinations, including its departure port.
+On this 14 Night Transatlantic Eastbound (Miami To Barcelona) sailing, the ship will visit a total of 6 cruise port destinations, including its departure port.
 The Oasis of the Seas sets sail on Sunday, Apr 21st and returns on Sunday, May 5th.

 Use the buttons below to toggle between cabin types.